-Find out about the ISUOG Virtual International Symposium scientific program, created by leading international obstetrics and gynecology professionals to educate and inspire delegates to use ultrasound together with other technologies to improve the lifelong health of women and babies.
+Find out about the International Symposium scientific program, created by leading international obstetrics and gynecology professionals to educate and inspire delegates.

 Specialties: Fetal anomaly T1 & T2; fetal biometry and wellbeing; aneuploidies; fetal anomalies; multiple pregnancy; prenatal screening and diagnosis